-ESSAY B. The Tepper School is looking for individuals who will make an impact.
+The Tepper School is looking for individuals who will make an impact.
 Give an example of a time where you made an impact in your professional or academic life.
-(Suggested length – 2 double-spaced pages.)
+(Maximum length= 2 double-spaced pages in 12 pt font)

 In this MBA essay, show how you have contributed actively in the past to your team at work or perhaps a group project in class.
 Did your suggestion enable the team to finish the project on time?
 Did you inspire and unite your teammates and lead them to unprecedented victory in the academic decathlon?
 Please note that Tepper is looking for an example, not a theoretical treatise.
 Stories work well for this (and many other ) kinds of questions.

-ESSAY D. Please answer one of the following two questions.
+Please answer one of the following two questions.
 Please clearly specify which question you are answering.
-(Suggested length – 1 double-spaced page.)
+(Maximum length= 1 double-spaced page in 12 pt font. )

 1. Outside of my professional and/or academic life, one thing that people would be surprised to know about me is…